rcossio/LearningBackend/readme.md

 The validity of query params while searching for products is not being validated.
 Therefore, strange behaviour is expected when params are not used correctly, such as http://localhost:8080/products?limit=-1.

 Products have validation type (string, integer, number, etc), but there is no validation on their values.
 You could have a product with stock = -27 since it is an integer number, even if it isn't realistic.

+The validity of productId is not cheked when adding it to the cart.

+### Tasklist

+- Use multer to upload many thumbnail files